 So Judas came to the grove, guiding a detachment of soldiers and some officials from the chief priests and Pharisees.
 They were carrying torches, lanterns and weapons.
 Jesus, knowing all that was going to happen to him, went out and asked them, "Who is it you want?"
 "Jesus of Nazareth," they replied.
 "I am he," Jesus said.
 (And Judas the traitor was standing there with them.)
 (John 18:3-5)

-Before we saw the film, it was reported from another person that his Protestant, Bible-believing pastor had already seen it and stated that there was nothing unscriptural with it.
-This is clearly not the case as Mary, the Catholic mother of God had such an outstanding role, in contrast to the written word of God.
-But again, Mel Gibson did an outstanding job showing the inhumane mistreatment Jesus was given.
+Before we saw The Passion of Christ, it was reported from another person that his Protestant, Bible-believing pastor had already seen it and stated that there was nothing unscriptural with it.
+This is clearly NOT the case as Mary, the Catholic mother of God had such an outstanding role, in contrast to the written word of God.
+But again, Mel Gibson did an outstanding job showing the inhumane mistreatment Jesus was given in The Passion of Christ.
 The way Jesus was beaten could possibly bring some to repentance for salvation's sake.
-After the movie, a sense of quietness, sadness and sorrow was over all the viewers.
-The scenes in this movie will stick with the viewers for a long time.
+After The Passion of Christ movie, a sense of quietness, sadness and sorrow was over all the viewers.
+The scenes in the Passion of Christ movie will stick with the viewers for a long time.

 Other Related Links: